SEP007/resources/agendas-summaries/3rd-meeting-quality-model.md

 * Review the others' metrics
 DEADLINE: 08-10-13 20:00

-The final document will be submitted by Dani, after 20:00.
+The final document will be submitted by Dani, after 20:00

+## Questions for the meeting with Ana

+* What are poster sessions?
+* Will we get feedback on our requirements and quality model proposal soon?